 I am going to change my habits

 My own home is a great place for me to start.
 I’ve already started bringing my own drinking container when I go out to eat – no more single use plastic cups or straws.
 We’ve tried to make our purchases in the largest containers possible – making sure we consider the viability of the product.
 We will work to be better on this.
-Reusable bags at the grocery store, and I am looking for a store that will allow me to bring reusable containers.
+We are using reusable bags at the grocery store of course, and I am looking for a store that will allow me to bring reusable containers.
 We don’t drink a lot of milk, but there is a local milk company that allows us to recycle glass containers.
 And my adult children know better than to bring a styrofoam drink cup into the house.

 Find your own inspiration and solutions

 Here are some resources from our archives: Podcast episode 102: Beth Terry on Living and Gardening without Plastic.
 Blog article by Tayler Jenkins with a make at home DIY Zero Waste Kit.
 Blog article by Mara Yates explaining what the numbers on plastic mean Low Down on Plastic Numbers.
 And of course Farmer Greg has solutions too with his blog post An Easy Way to Make a Difference.